mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 then the sender has to pad any unused bytes in the frame.
 This can only be a case for :ref:`Single Frame <knowledge-base-can-single-frame>`, :ref:`Flow Control <knowledge-base-can-flow-control>` and the last :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` of a segmented message.
-If not specified differently, the default value 0xCC shall be used for the frame padding to minimize the bit stuffing insertions and bit alteration on the wire.
+Unless specified differently, the default value 0xCC shall be used for the frame padding to minimize the bit stuffing insertions and bit alteration on the wire.

 .. note:: CAN frame data padding is mandatory for :ref:`CAN frames <knowledge-base-can-frame>` with DLC>8 and